 Rice and Biryani

-Rice pairs really well with most Indian entrees.
-Instead of serving just plain basmati rice, I like to serve a slightly dressed up dish like cumin rice or saffron rice.
+Rice pairs really well with most Indian dinner recipes.
+Instead of serving just plain basmati rice, I like to serve a slightly dressed-up dish like cumin rice or saffron rice.
 You can also serve a biryani, which serves almost as an additional entree.

 - Cumin Rice